jonathan-ash/spectacle/docs/tutorial.md

-# Getting Started with Spectacle: A Tutorial
+# Getting Started with Spectacle

 In this guide, we’ll show you how to get started with Spectacle and walk you through the creation and customization of a presentation deck.